 This national monument is shared between Colorado and Utah.
 The site was established as a national monument in 1915 and currently receives up to 360,000 visitors per year.

 This national monument is home to more than 800 paleontological sites that contain fossils of dinosaurs.
-It was during the early 1900s when the dinosaur fossil beds were first discovered.
-There were thousands of fossils discovered then and some of them had been displayed on the Carnegie Museum of Natural History.
-Hence, President Woodrow Wilson declared the site as a national monument in 1915 in order to preserve the area and make it possible for scientific studies to be done about these fossils.
+It was during the early 1900s that the dinosaur fossil beds were first discovered.
+There were thousands of fossils discovered then, and some of them had been displayed at the Carnegie Museum of Natural History.
+Hence, President Woodrow Wilson declared the site a national monument in 1915 in order to preserve the area and make it possible for scientific studies to be done about these fossils.

 Hovenweep National Monument

 This national monument is located in the southeastern part of Utah within the Cajon Mesa.
-It is best known for the six groups of Ancestral Puebloan villages and its ruins on the site.
-There is also evidence on the site that supports the idea that the Ancestral Puebloan folks that lived here during prehistoric times were hunter-gatherers.
+It is best known for the six groups of Ancestral Puebloan villages and their ruins on the site.
+There is also evidence on the site that supports the idea that the Ancestral Puebloan folks who lived here during prehistoric times were hunter-gatherers.

 Hence, the site was named a national monument in 1923.
-It is named as one of the national park service sites in Utah since it is currently under the management of the US National Park Service.
-There are more than 25,000 visitors to this national monument each year.
+It is named as one of the National Park Service sites in Utah since it is currently under the management of the US National Park Service.
+More than 25,000 visitors visit this national monument each year.

 Arches National Park

 This national park in Utah is located near the city of Moab.
 It was established as a national monument in 1929.
-It was re-designated as a national park in 1971.
-The high desert surrounding the Colorado Plateau dominates the landscape of this park.
+It was redesignated as a national park in 1971.
+The high desert surrounding the Colorado Plateau dominates the park’s landscape.
 It is considered valuable and is protected for the unique geological resources and formations within the area.
-It is also deemed as having the world’s highest concentration of natural arches.
-However, an estimated 43 arches have reportedly collapsed in 1977.
+It is also deemed to have the world’s highest concentration of natural arches.
+However, an estimated 43 arches collapsed in 1977.
 The park has its own visitor center located within the site’s lowest point at over 4,000 feet of elevation.

 Bryce Canyon National Park

 This national park in Utah is known for its geological structure and sedimentary rock formations.
-Bryce Canyon, to which the park is named after, is the main feature of this national park.
+Bryce Canyon, to which the park is named, is the main feature of this national park.
 Despite the name, it is not a canyon but rather a collection of natural giant amphitheaters.
 These natural formations developed as a result of frost weathering and stream erosion.
-The rocks come in red, orange and white colors that create a spectacular view for the park.
+The rocks come in red, orange, and white colors that create a spectacular view for the park.

-It was first named a national monument in 1923 until elevated into national park status in 1928.
+It was first named a national monument in 1923 and was elevated to national park status in 1928.
 In 2016, the park had over 2.6 million visitors.
-Only Grand Canyon National Park and Zion National Park got more visitors with 6 million and 4.3 million tourist visits, respectively.
+Only Grand Canyon National Park and Zion National Park got more visitors, with 6 million and 4.3 million tourist visits, respectively.

 Canyonlands National Park